Research Division

 Model Taxonomy

-We think about models in clear categories.
-Select a tier to explore projects and their architectural diagrams.
+Three clear tiers.
+Select one to explore projects and their architectural diagrams.

 Model Usage Philosophy